flowerjunjie/image-watermark-tool-image/dist_electron/Image Watermark Tool-win32-x64/resources/app/README.EN.md

 ## Standalone Version Packaging Guide

-The Image Watermark Tool provides a standalone version (standalone-app.html) that integrates all functionality without relying on external resources.
-This is the preferred version for building desktop applications.
+Image Watermark Tool provides a standalone version (standalone-app.html) that integrates all features without depending on external resources, making it the preferred version for building desktop applications.

 ### Packaging Steps

 1. **Prepare Environment**

-   Make sure all dependencies are installed:
+   Ensure all dependencies are installed:
    ```bash
    npm install
    ```

 2. **Build Application**

-   Package the application using:
+   Use the following command to package the application:
    ```bash
    npm run electron:build
    ```